-There’s a good reason why this species has been elevated to be a status symbol in the plant world, as Kristin McLaughlin, founder of the plant business Soft Opening explains: You can’t grow a pink princess philodendron by seed or by propagation like you might any other plant.
+There’s a good reason why this species has been elevated to a status symbol in the plant world, as Kristin McLaughlin, founder of the plant business Soft Opening, explains.
+You can’t grow a pink princess philodendron by seed or by propagation like you might any other plant.
 You need a lab.

 How are they grown?